 Sunday's Cubs-Cardinals game to start in rain delay: Here's what we know

-Sunday's Cubs-Cardinals game to start in rain delay: Here's what we know originally appeared on NBC Sports Chicago
+Sunday night’s game between the Chicago Cubs and the St. Louis Cardinals started in a rain delay due to inclement weather in St. Louis, the team announced.

-Sunday night's game between the Chicago Cubs and the St. Louis Cardinals will start in a rain delay due to inclement weather in St. Louis, the team announced.
+First pitch is set for 8:40 p.m., weather permitting.
+The game was originally scheduled for 6:40 p.m., but due to inclement weather, the start time was pushed back.

 At 5:34 p.m., the teams announced the 6:10 p.m. game would start in a rain delay but didn’t give clarity as to when fans could expect the first pitch to be thrown.